Class 8 Science Chapter 7 Friction Solutions | ASSEB Assam | English Medium

 Note – If you find any mistakes in this chapter, please let us know or correct them yourself while reading.
 Thank you!

 Friction is the force that opposes the relative motion between two surfaces in contact.
+It acts on both the surfaces and arises due to the interlocking of microscopic irregularities present on them.

 Leave a Comment